 The existence of the meaning, however, doesn’t necessarily put us in relation to every kind of meaning.
 The fact that we have the ability to choose still begs the question of Buridan’s Ass: an ass has a pile of hay and a bucket of water but cannot decide whether to eat or drink and thus dies of thirst and hunger.
 Just having the alternatives to choose from doesn’t tell us which one we should choose.
 The choice requires a preference for an option, and this preference is the personality, separate from the options.

 To explain these facts, we have to acknowledge the personality of consciousness which involves the quest for a particular type of happiness in the world.
 This happiness corresponds to what we call the ‘feeling’ such as pain and pleasure, happiness and sadness, elation and depression.
-The difference is that unlike meaning which comes to us from the external world, happiness is created within ourselves.
+The difference is that, unlike the meaning which comes to us from the external world, happiness is created within ourselves.
 This means that for the same concepts, there can be different feelings: someone can enjoy a particular concept, while others would find it painful.
 Owing to this fact, a person can be found happy even if their material situation is not good.
 And similarly, they can be found unhappy even if their material situation seems quite good.
 The reason for this disparity is that happiness is created by a person and not by the external world.

 Happiness is Deeper than Meaningfulness

 If we compare sense pleasure to higher levels of meaning (which connect us to bigger parts of the world), meaningfulness is more attractive as it connects us to a larger than life purpose and its effects are longer-lasting as compared to sense pleasure which is fleeting.